netzob/netzob/netzob/doc/documentation/source/installation/python.rst

 Once the required dependencies are installed, you can build and install Netzob::

   (venv) $ pip3 install Cython==0.29.32  # Should be manually installed because of setup.py dependency
-  (venv) $ pip3 install numpy==1.14.3    # Should be manually installed because of randomstate dependency (venv) $ pip3 install -e .
+  (venv) $ pip3 install -e .

 We also highly recommend to install the following additional dependencies::